Home » Health Conditions » Viral Infections » Flu

 Many natural sources of iodine can be found.
 Iodized salt is one of these sources and is relatively inexpensive.
 Other iodine sources include: deep water fish, shellfish, brown and regular seaweed kelp, canned tuna and sardines, oysters and salmon.
 Vegetables with a high level of iodine are: summer squash, spinach, turnip greens, lima beans, soy beans, sesame seeds and garlic.

-As long as it doesn’t dehydrate, anything that assists in detoxifying your body will help as part of your regiment to fight off the flu virus.
-Hydration is a very important aspect for the health of your body, especially with regard to high fevers and the flu virus.
+As long as it doesn’t dehydrate, anything that assists in detoxifying your body will help as part of your regiment to fight off the flu virus. is a very important aspect for the health of your body, especially with regard to high fevers and the flu virus.

 The Spanish Influenza, one of the most destructive examples in our history of a flu outbreak, occurred in 1918.
-To help combat this flu virus, many added a few drops of iodine to their daily milk intake.
+To help combat this flu virus, many people added a few drops of iodine to their daily milk intake.

 While the CDC (Centers for Disease Control and Prevention) has included “iodine based antiseptics” for surface cleaning use, there is no evidence of recommendation for internal use to ward off the flu virus.